 75% of people who enter psychotherapy improve (Lambert & Ogles, 2004).

-Smith, Glass, & Miller (1980) showed that the average person who entered psychotherapy was better off than 80% of those […]
+Smith, Glass, & Miller (1980) showed that the average person who entered psychotherapy was better off than […]

 If we break apart the word psychodynamic we get psycho (from the Greek psykhe, meaning mind) and dynamic (from the French dynamique, meaning force producing motion).
 Therefore, psychodynamic therapies are ones concerned with the patterns of the mind — specifically, our patterns of thought, emotion, motivation, and behavior.
 As an insight-oriented therapy, psychodynamic psychotherapy believes […]